dukebw/tensorflow-special-octo-spoon/README.md

-The main disadvantage of protobufs is that, since it is a binary format, it is not human readable, and a \*.proto file is needed to describe the structure of the data so that it can be parsed (or deserialized).
+The main disadvantage of protobufs is that, since it is a binary format, it is not human readable, and a \*.proto file is needed to describe the structure of the data so that it can be de-serialized (i.e. converted from binary format into the object structure of a programming language such as Python).

 To read more about the motivation and history behind protobufs, see the [Protocol Buffers Overview](https://developers.google.com/protocol-buffers/docs/overview).

 #### `Features` Example

+##### Syntax

 As an example, take the following excerpt from tensorflow/core/example/feature.proto.